Sign in

 As your application grows, you may need to scale and to handle more complex scenarios and a larger state.

 Breaking down your authentication code into smaller, more manageable pieces can help keep your codebase clean and scalable.
-This includes creating separate slices, actions, and services for different aspects of authentication.
+This includes creating separate slices, actions, and services for authentication.

-For large applications, you may end up with a large number of actions and reducers.
+For large applications, you may end up with many actions and reducers.
 Organizing them effectively and using tools like redux toolkit's createSlice can help manage this complexity.